kiyanaw/kiyanaw-backend/README.md

 # Build the Docker image
 docker compose build

-# Start the container interactively
+# Build the C bindings (this will install hfstol with correct target architecture)
 docker compose run --rm lambda-builder
 ```

-Once inside the container, you can run `amplify push`.
+The container will automatically install the `hfstol` package with the correct target architecture and platform for AWS Lambda.
+After the build completes, you can deploy normally with `amplify push`.

 # Infrastructure